 Inner West Women's Health Physiotherapy

-Winnie and Sarah are the two women’s health physiotherapists in Movement Laboratory.
+Winnie, Naz and Katy are the three women’s and pelvic health physiotherapists in Movement Laboratory.
 We aim to empower women to acknowledge, learn, and manage their pelvic issues.
 Most women approach a women’s health physio during their childbearing years, however, we see women of all ages from 16 and above, and treat everything related to your pelvic floor and organs.

 Symptoms in the pelvic area can be complex and long standing with different causes related to multiple body systems.
 We make it our mission to investigate with detective lens, and address all different elements that may be contributing to your issue.